contentstack/app-sdk/README.md

 ### Sidebar Location

 The Sidebar Location provides powerful tools for analyzing and recommending ideas for your entry.
 Use the [Smartling](https://help.smartling.com/hc/en-us/articles/4865477629083) sidebar location to help translate your content.

+### Field Modifier Location

+The Field Modifier Location is a type of UI location which extends the capabilities of entry fields.
+With the Field Modifier UI location, you can allow the different apps to appear on defined field data types such as Text, Number, JSON, Boolean, File, Reference fields etc.

+### Full Page Location

+The Full Page location is a type of UI location that lets you view full page apps such as [Release Preview](https://www.contentstack.com/docs/developers/marketplace-apps/release-preview) within your stack.

 ## Using Contentstack styles